5h1ngy/dsk-electron-react-project-manager/README.md

 - **Missing `@main/*` imports in scripts**: Always execute CLIs via `npm run` so `tsconfig-paths/register` is loaded.
 - **SQLite build issues on Windows**: Install Visual Studio Build Tools with the "Desktop development with C++" workload.
-- **Renderer fails to load in dev**: Restart `npm run dev` to refresh the electron-vite dev server and ports.
+- **Renderer fails to load in dev**: Restart `npm run dev:electron` to refresh the electron-vite dev server and ports.
 - **React Router warnings in tests**: Future-facing flags are enabled; re-run tests after clearing Jest cache if warnings persist.

 ---